-‘We’, ‘us’ and ‘our’ refer to Finsure Finance and Insurance Pty Ltd (ABN 72 068 153 926, Australian Credit Licence Number 384704) and our related businesses.
+‘We’, ‘us’ and ‘our’ refer to Finsure Finance and Insurance Pty Ltd (ABN 72 068 153 926, Australian Credit Licence Number 384704) and all of its Australian wholly-owned subsidiaries.

 If you are applying for finance we may also collect the ages and number of your dependants and cohabitants, the length of time at your current address, your employment details and proof of earnings and expenses.
 If you apply for any insurance product through us we may also collect your health information.
 We will only collect health information from you with your consent.

 We do not collect sensitive information (your political or religious beliefs, ethnic background etc.).

 We may collect information about you in addition to what you voluntarily provide to us in order to comply with relevant laws and regulations.